PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Send copy of query to ``remote``, keep stats on responses.
   If ``addECS`` is set to true, EDNS Client Subnet information will be added to the query.
+  Subsequent rules are processed after this action.

   :param string remote: An IP:PORT combination to send the copied queries to
   :param bool addECS: Whether or not to add ECS information.
 Default false

 .. function:: TempFailureCacheTTLAction(ttl)

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`SetTempFailureCacheTTLAction` instead.

   Set the cache TTL to use for ServFail and Refused replies.
 TTL is not applied for successful replies.
+  Subsequent rules are processed after this action.

   :param int ttl: Cache TTL for temporary failure replies